International Baccalaureate: Reception

-The Abu Dhabi Education Council (ADEC) signed an agreement with the IB in efforts to widen the options offered for parents and to meet the different needs of students in the United Arab Emirates (UAE).
-In April 2014 The King Faisal Foundation in Saudi Arabia and the IB signed a memorandum of understanding to develop IB programmes, including the IBDP, in up to forty primary and secondary schools, with the goal of developing these schools as centres of excellence as IB World Schools.
-In Peru President Ollanta Humala has committed to building a high performing schools network (COAR) made up of IB World Schools.
+The Abu Dhabi Education Council (ADEC) signed an agreement with the IB to widen the options offered to parents and to meet the different needs of students in the United Arab Emirates.
+In April 2014, The King Faisal Foundation in Saudi Arabia and the IB signed a memorandum of understanding to develop IB programmes, including the IBDP, in up to forty primary and secondary schools, with the goal of intending to develop these schools as centres of excellence as IB World Schools.
+In Peru, President Ollanta Humala has committed to building a high-performing schools network (COAR) made up of IB World Schools.
 In early 2016 thirteen new schools were authorized by the IB as part of this programme.
 In Ecuador, President Rafael Correa has also committed to improving education in state schools by implementing IB programmes and by January 2016 there were over 200 state schools.
 With support from local organizations, there are thirteen state IB schools in Russia.
-In Spain, various models have been implemented (3 types of schools in Spain: public schools, private schools and state funded-private or ‘concerted’ schools) and led to extensive growth with 140 schools.
+In Spain, various models have been implemented (3 types of schools in Spain: public schools, private schools and state funded-private or "concerted" schools) and led to extensive growth with 140 schools.

-Internationally the IB continues to be recognized as innovative, and in 2014 the World Innovation Summit for Education (WISE) announced the IB Career-related Certificate as a finalist for their annual WISE Awards.
+Internationally, the IB continues to be recognized as innovative, and in 2014, the World Innovation Summit for Education (WISE) announced the IB Career-related Certificate as a finalist for their annual WISE Awards.
 However, the IB came under heavy criticism around the world in 2020 for controversial estimated grades, set when COVID-19 precautions obstructed examinations.

-According to tertiary educational agency 7Acad, the diploma mean grade stands at a 4 year low of 4.54 points, total points at a 5 year low of 28.51 pts as of 2019.
+According to tertiary educational agency 7Acad, the diploma mean grade stands at a four-year low of 4.54 points, with total points at a five-year low of 28.51 pts as of 2019.

 A study published by the University of Cambridge showed that a Cambridge student, who had obtained a score of 41 or more, achieved above-average success while at Cambridge.
 Students who had received 38 or less, were receiving grades below the average of all Cambridge students.
-Those that had the IB score of 38 or 39, obtained above average grades in science, and below average grades in social studies and humanities.
+Those that had an IB score of 38 or 39, obtained above-average grades in science, and below-average grades in social studies and humanities.

-Controversy
+Controversies

+Marking guides plagiarism

+In October 2010, the IBO was accused of plagiarising some of its confidential examiner marking guides from Wikipedia.